 Brookhaven Retreat receives an annual inspection from a TOSHA representative and in April of 2010, our inspection was reported as "No fault" by the inspector.

 Jacqueline Dawes, founder of Brookhaven Retreat, was honored by the Nashville Business Journal as a "Health Care Hero" for her innovations in substance abuse and mental health treatment.
-As the first co-occurring diagnoses treatment facility in Tennessee, Brookhaven Retreat's success stands as an example of the importance of co-occurring-diagnoses care.
+As the first co-occurring diagnosis treatment facility in Tennessee, Brookhaven Retreat's success stands as an example of the importance of co-occurring-diagnosis care.

 Read the full article here.